agx/phosh/docs/patterns.md

 ## Hints
-This is a unsorted list of hints when developing for phosh
+This is a unsorted list of hints when developing for Phosh

 ### Manager Objects